Updated: Jun 18

-As a disclaimer, this post is about The Super Sponge version 1, I will be posting a new review regarding the version 2 shortly (which I def recommend).
+As a disclaimer, this post is about The Super Sponge version 1, I have a review for the Super Sponge version 2 found here!

 Super Sponge is supposedly the new best thing since the beauty blender.
 It has been in process of development for two years and is basically like a beauty blender, but the top 2/3 is silicone-infused.
 Why?
 Because they claim the silicone allows for less makeup absorbance into the sponge which also means it's easier to clean.
 It has been on preorder for a few months now, meaning you could get it at a discounted price of $19.95 instead of $29.
 I was so excited to try this out after a few good reviews by popular makeup artists on YouTube, but that excitement died rather rapidly.